Fast Cash Georgia

 Here's how payday lending works:

 - The borrower gives the lender a post - dated check for the total loan amount and interest charges and service fees.
-The check acts as collateral for the loan.
+The check acts as collateral for the quick cash loans.

 - The lender gives the borrower instant cash or an instant bank deposit for the loan amount.